 - Owned and non-owned automobile liability

-- Boiler and machinery: Recommended for extensive central air conditioning, electrical transformers, and similar equipment)
+- Boiler and machinery: Recommended if there is extensive central air conditioning, electrical transformers, or similar equipment.

 - Directors and officers or public officials' liability